puppy housetraining

 I had to explain to this caring owner that she was asking too little of her puppy, and instead of giving him the chance to grow, she was keeping him a baby.

-With the exception of the jumping up, which can take longer (more anon), all of these things should be resolved by 10-12 weeks.
+With the exception of the jumping up, which can take longer check for more tips, all of these things should be resolved by 10-12 weeks.

 The sooner you start, the better!